 It’s essential for a company to stay in touch with what the general public is saying about it.
 This is where corporate communications comes in.
 From organising and preparing material for press conferences to sending out press releases to keeping an eye on the news for mentions of the company or its stakeholders, the team does it all.

 For any company, keeping financial stakeholders happy is a top priority.
-These could be shareholders for a public company or angel investors for a start-up.
+These could be shareholders for a public company or angel investors for a startup.
 The corporate communications team interacts with the investors to build a positive relationship with them.
-They also work on the content that boosts the company’s image both online and offline so that investors are more confident about where they’re putting their money.
+They also work on content that boosts the company’s image both online and offline so that investors are more confident about where they’re putting their money.

 A ‘crisis’ is basically any unforeseen event that could potentially damage the company’s reputation externally, internally or both.
 In case a crisis occurs – such as a workplace accident or product defects coming to light – the corporate communications team drafts a strategy to address it.
 This could include answers to questions posed by the press, statements issued by senior company executives to media publications, official announcements on company social media pages and any communications with attorneys or politicians.